-It is not always necessary to treat leiomyomata.
-The majority of women with leiomyomata have no symptoms and their fibroids cause no problems.
-Leiomyomata are benign (not cancerous) and can safely be left untreated.
-Those leiomyomata that produce symptoms are causing problems can be treated.
+It is not always necessary to treat fibroids.
+The majority of women have no symptoms and their fibroids cause no problems.
+Uterine fibroids are benign (not cancerous) and can safely be left untreated.
+Those that produce symptoms or are causing problems can be treated.
 You should discuss your therapy options with your family doctor or gynaecologist.
 Your medical advisor will consider numerous factors before helping you decide on the ideal therapy.

 Some of these factors include: